ansible/community-docs/maintaining.rst

-When a collection maintainer considers a contribution to a file significant enough (it can be, for example, fixing a complex bug, adding a feature, providing regular reviews, and so on), they can offer the author to become a module maintainer, in other words, to add their GitHub login to ``.github/BOTMETA.yml``.
+When a collection maintainer considers a contribution to a file significant enough (it can be, for example, fixing a complex bug, adding a feature, providing regular reviews, and so on), they can offer the author to become a module maintainer, in other words, to add their GitHub account to ``.github/BOTMETA.yml``.

 Module maintainers, as well as collection ones, act in accordance to the `Ansible Code of Conduct <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html>`_, the `Review checklist <review_checklist.rst>`_, and the `Committer guidelines <https://docs.ansible.com/ansible/devel/community/committer_guidelines.html>`_.